mateuszkowalke/.dotfiles/readme.md

 Then run after_install scripts in order and provide required input when prompted.

 Remember to set appropriate font in your terminal emulator.

+For ubuntu you might want to install shell extensions and pop os shell (note: use jammy_master branch).

 ### Tmux